pixelnest/pixelnest.github.io/tutorials/2d-game-unity/part-01-install-and-scene/index.md

 ## Ready for the next step

 We are still far from a game, right?
-Next step we will start fun things: adding a background and a player!
+Next step we will start fun things: adding a background and some elements!

 [Take me to the next step]({{ page.next_link}})